grdw/grdw/_posts/2023-10-01-my-intercom-part-1.md

 My intercom is from a brand called Comelit, an Italian surveillance company [1], and the type is "Mini Wi-Fi" [2].
 Out of the box, Comelit has a range of apps in the Google Play Store you can install.
 With these apps you can connect with your doorbell and open the door from your phone.
 Now, I could stop right here, and call it a day, because essentially the Android app allows me to open the door; button problem fixed!
 However, the app also sucks.

 The main "Comelit" app is the one I've installed in the past and for the sake of these articles.
 It's a pretty terrible app from the users' point of view.
 F.e. after you set it up, it needs location access, which is only required because of tracking (Comelit is after all a surveillance company).
-Another bad example is that the intercom doesn't always show up in the app, even after somebody ringed my doorbell.
+Another bad example is that the intercom doesn't always show up in the app, even after somebody ringed my intercom.
 And above all, it's very sluggish in detecting that somebody is actually at the door (more on that later).

 ### Connecting to my router
 The first step to see if I can open my door with my laptop, is connecting my Comelit Mini Wi-Fi to the actual Wi-Fi.
 This is where the pain begins.
 There's no touchscreen on the doorbell so you have to navigate an on-screen keyboard using these horrible partially responsive touch-only buttons (the torture).
 After typing in my Wi-Fi password, it connects!
 Checking my router I see it pop-up as `DEV-18:3A:98` with the following internal IP `192.168.1.9`.
 After ten to twenty seconds it dissappears from the router, which initially confused me.
 However, the reason for that is that after the intercom is idle for a while, the doorbell will turn itself off and disconnect from the router.

-And yes, this means that for whatever test I want to do, I need to physically move to the doorbell, tap one of the buttons, let it connect, and then run the test.
+And yes, this means that for whatever test I want to do, I need to physically move to the intercom, tap one of the buttons, let it connect, and then run the test.

 ![cat](/img/2/4.jpg)

-### What runs on my doorbell?
+### What runs on my intercom?
-Knowing that it is possible to control the doorbell through the Comelit Android app there must be a server of sorts running on my doorbell.
+Knowing that it is possible to control the doorbell through the Comelit Android app there must be a server of sorts running on my intercom.
 To figure out what that is I use `nmap`, a pretty standard port scanner.
-So first I run:
+First I run:

 ```
 nmap -Pn 192.168.1.9